idea-statica/ideastatica-public/examples/api/csharp/rcs/Rcs-Api-Console-Tester/RcsConsoleApp/README.md

 [code-csharp](Program.cs)

-The solution for can be created by [.NET CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/) or in Microsoft Visual Studio.
+The solution for this example can be also created by [.NET CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/) or in Microsoft Visual Studio.
 It requires to install

 It installs nuget package [IdeaStatiCa.Dotnet.Templates](https://www.nuget.org/packages/IdeaStatiCa.Dotnet.Templates/)